Irene-lab80/t1/README.md

 * [Setup](#setup)

 ## General info
-This training project is a simple ad service website.
+This training project is an online shop website.
 Created for Open School for JS+React Developers.

 ## Technologies
 Project is created with: